Endogenous growth theory

 Endogenous growth theory holds that economic growth is primarily the result of endogenous and not external forces.
 Endogenous growth theory holds that investment in human capital, innovation, and knowledge are significant contributors to economic growth.
 The theory also focuses on positive externalities and spillover effects of a knowledge-based economy which will lead to economic development.
 The endogenous growth theory primarily holds that the long run growth rate of an economy depends on policy measures.
 For example, subsidies for research and development or education increase the growth rate in some endogenous growth models by increasing the incentive for innovation.

 Models

-In the mid-1980s, a group of growth theorists became increasingly dissatisfied with common accounts of exogenous factors determining long-run growth.
+In the mid-1980s, a group of growth theorists became increasingly dissatisfied with common accounts of exogenous factors determining long-run growth, such as the Solow–Swan model.
 They favored a model that replaced the exogenous growth variable (unexplained technical progress) with a model in which the key determinants of growth were explicit in the model.
 The work of Kenneth Arrow (1962), Uzawa (1965), and Miguel Sidrauski (1967) formed the basis for this research.
 Paul Romer (1986), Lucas (1988), Rebelo (1991) and Ortigueira & Santos (1997) omitted technological change; instead, growth in these models is due to indefinite investment in human capital which had a spillover effect on the economy and reduces the diminishing return to capital accumulation.